|

 more currency, and doesn't need any of his.

-engine technology, or the NBPET.
-We're still trying very hard to come up
+a revolutionary new realtime natural behavior physicsengine technology, or the NBPET.
+We're still trying very hard to come

 with a catchy acronym.
 This amazing bit of code gives the user a more